The Five-Forty-Eight: Critical response

-Robert A. Morace gave his views on The Five-Forty-Eight in his Author Biography on John Cheever.
-Morace found The Five-Forty-Eight close to another Cheever story O Youth and Beauty.
+Robert A. Morace gave his views on "The Five-Forty-Eight" in his Author Biography on John Cheever.
+Morace found "The Five-Forty-Eight" close to another Cheever story "O Youth and Beauty".
 Morace says that Blake is Cheever's least likable character.
 While Blake has undergone a change, and for the first time experiences regret, we do not know if his change will be long-lasting.
 However Miss Dent undergoes real change: with her decision to not kill Blake, she discovers some kindness and saneness within herself that could be put to use.

-Philip N Meyer gave his views of The Five-Forty-Eight in an article called "The Inside Story".
+Philip N Meyer gave his views of "The Five-Forty-Eight" in an article called "The Inside Story".
 Meyer says that Cheever exposes gender power imbalances, social cruelty and sexual abuse.
 Meyer adds the view of Charles Baxter, a writer who teaches at the University of Minnesota.
-Blaxter says that Blake as a character is "a completely loathsome suburbanite who keeps up the appearance of gentility in business and at home, but whose inner life is hypocritical and self-deluded".
+Baxter says that Blake as a character is "a completely loathsome suburbanite who keeps up the appearance of gentility in business and at home, but whose inner life is hypocritical and self-deluded".
 Baxter says that Miss Dent's character is, "a lunatic of sorts, but in Cheever's story she is a messenger of fate.
 She is the axe to open the frozen sea of Blake's soul."